XanderGardner/economic_cdn/README.md

 # example run

-This is an example run with hyperbolic caching
+This is an example run of a 2 layer CDN with hyperbolic caching
 ```
 go run origin_server_stats/main.go 8087
 go run origin_server/main.go 8086 8087 origin